 Here are five reasons you should conduct a communications audit with a professional.

 You receive a different perspective from market assessment.
 A communications audit usually begins with a survey or interviews with your key audiences, including your customers.
-These interviews allow you to hear directly from key audience groups — and what they know and believe about your company.
+These interviews allow you to hear directly from key audience groups about what they know and believe about your company.

-You can avoid future communications problems.
+You can avoid future communication problems.
 A communications audit can act as an early-warning system for a company.
-If messages aren’t resonating, or if all your audiences are saying the same negative thing you about you, an audit can help point this out to you.
-The first step to fixing any problem is awareness — so you can potentially use the information gathered in an audit to stop small communications problems from getting bigger.
+If messages aren’t resonating, or if all your audiences are saying the same negative thing about you, an audit can help point this out to you.
+The first step to fixing any problem is awareness so you can potentially use the information gathered in an audit to stop small communication problems from getting bigger.

 You can develop communications strategies to help improve your company’s brand.
 A brand is the experience customers have when they interact with your products and services.
 A communications audit will give you insights into those customer experiences, which you can then turn into communications strategies that can improve your brand.